WilkinGames/deadswitch3-mp-custom/README.md

 Start the server:
 `npm start`

+To update the server code to the latest:
+`git pull`

 ## Connecting to the Server
-First, enable the `Use Custom Server` in-game.
+First, enable the `Use Custom Server` setting in-game.

-Enter the custom server URL you are using (the default is `localhost:8081`).
+Enter the `Custom Server URL` you are using (the default is `localhost:8081`).

 ## Additional Details
 You can test and view the current server stats by visiting the server URL in your browser.